Lens depth function and k-relative neighborhood graph: versatile tools for ordinal data analysis: Lens Depth Function and -Relative Neighborhood Graph and Motivation for our Algorithms

-We now connect the lenses spanned by two data points to a different geometric object, the $k$-relative neighborhood graph ($k$-RNG).
+We now use the lenses spanned by two data points in order to define the $k$-relative neighborhood graph ($k$-RNG).
+In our language, for a data set $\mathcal{D}=\{x_1,\ldots,x_n\}\subseteq \mathcal{X}$ and a parameter $k\in\N$ the $k$-RNG on $\dataset$ is the graph with vertex set $\dataset$ in which two distinct vertices $x_i$ and $x_j$ are connected by an undirected edge if and only if the lens spanned by these points contains fewer than $k$ data points from $\dataset$:

+The rationale behind this definition is that two data points may be considered close to each other whenever the lens spanned by them contains only a few data points.
 The $k$-relative neighborhood graph is best known when $k=1$.
 In this form it is simply called relative neighborhood graph (RNG) and has already been introduced in \citet{touissant_rng}.
-The general $k$-RNG seems to appear in \citet{chang_kRNG} for the first time.
-In our language, for a data set $\mathcal{D}=\{x_1,\ldots,x_n\}\subseteq \mathcal{X}$ and a parameter $k\in\N$ the $k$-RNG on $\dataset$ is a graph with vertex set $\dataset$ in which two distinct vertices $x_i$ and $x_j$ are connected by an undirected edge if and only if the lens spanned by these points contains less than $k$ data points from $\dataset$:

-The rationale behind this definition is that two data points may be considered close to each other whenever the lens spanned by them contains only few data points.
-Examples can be seen in Figure \ref{example_rng}.
-For comparison, we also show the symmetric $k$-NN graph, which is more popular in machine learning.
-In that graph two vertices are connected by an edge whenever one of them is among the $k$-nearest neighbors of the other one. \\
+The general $k$-RNG has been defined by \citet{chang_kRNG}.
+Examples for a data set in the Euclidean plane can be seen in Figure \ref{example_rng}.
+For comparison, we also also show symmetric $k$-nearest neighbor graphs on the data set.
+The symmetric $k$-nearest neighbor graph or $k$-NN graph for short, also with parameter $k\in\N$, is more popular in machine learning.
+In that graph two vertices are connected by an undirected edge whenever one of them is among the $k$ closest data points to the other one (with respect to the distance function $d$). \\

+Given \emph{all} statements of the kind \eqref{my_quest} for a data set $\dataset$, it is straightforward to build the \emph{true} $k$-RNG on $\dataset$ similarly to the exact evaluation of the lens depth function \eqref{eval_all_state}.
+Below, we will discuss how to build an \emph{estimate} of the $k$-RNG on $\dataset$ when given only an arbitrary collection of statements, some of them possibly being incorrect, and a problem involved in Section~\ref{subsubsec_rng_estimation}.
+Before, let us explain how $k$-relative neighborhood graphs can be used for classification and clustering.